redtalksbot/modern_app_partner_workshop/docs/ingress/setup.md

     git clone git@github.com:your_username/modern_app_partner_workshop.git modern_app_partner_workshop
     ```

+1. If you are using GitHub for the first time from your laptop, you will need to set your commit Name and Email:

+    ```bash
+    git config --global user.name "<your name>"
+    git config --global user.email "<your email address>"
+    ```

 ## Uninstall K3s in UDF

 In the blueprint this lab is using, K3s is already installed.
 However, for this lab, you will start with a clean environment and build out your K3s environment.